-A programme of groundwater monitoring in the vicinity of the Company's active injection sites was initiated during 2012/2013 period.
+A programme of groundwater monitoring in the vicinity of the Company's active injection sites was initiated during the 2012-2013 period and was continued in the 2013-2014 period.
 The programme provides for biannual sampling of groundwater from selected groundwater abstraction sites during each monitoring year.

 In order to select suitable sampling sites for inclusion in the monitoring programme, surveys of water abstraction sites within a 1 km radius of the Waihapa Production Station and Manutahi-D wellsite were carried out.
-Initially, a desktop review of data held by the Council was conducted, including a search of the Council 'wells' database.
+Initially, a desktop review of data held by the Council was conducted, including a search of the Council groundwater sites database.
 The desktop review indicated that the Council held records of a limited number of groundwater abstractions in the areas of investigation.

 Following the desktop review, a field survey was undertaken to confirm the location of known abstraction sites, to assess their suitability for sampling, and to identify any additional groundwater abstraction sites that may not have been registered with the Council.

-During the field survey, one private groundwater abstraction site in the vicinity of the Waihapa Production Station was selected for inclusion in the groundwater monitoring programme.
-The criteria used in assessing the suitability of a site for inclusion in the programme is the proximity of the site to the injection well in use, the depth to which the bore has been drilled, the construction of the bore or well, and its susceptibility to contamination by surface runoff.
+During the initial field survey during the 2012-2013 monitoring period, one private groundwater abstraction site in the vicinity of the Waihapa Production Station was selected for inclusion in the groundwater monitoring programme (GND1031).
+There was no groundwater monitoring site identified for the Manutahi-D wellsite during the 2012-2013 survey.
+However, on 31 October 2014, a groundwater monitoring well (GND2372) was drilled for the purpose of monitoring shallow groundwater in relation to DWI activities at the wellsite.
+The criteria used in assessing the suitability of a site for inclusion in the monitoring programme is the proximity of the site to the injection well in use, the depth to which the bore has been drilled, its construction of specification, and its susceptibility to contamination by surface runoff.